• Skip to primary navigation

 The technique and ingredients used in this recipe are quite simple.
 You do not need to have any special skills or pie-making experience to throw this together, making it a great option for new and experienced bakers.

-Crustless Swedish Apple Pie: How to Choose Apples
+Crustless Apple Pie: How to Choose Apples

-The texture, sugar level, acidity and water content of apples will impact the final result of your baked Crustless Swedish Apple Pie (or any baked apple dessert).
+The texture, sugar level, acidity, and water content of apples will impact the final result of your baked Crustless Apple Pie (or any baked apple dessert).
 Depending on the innate sugar and acidity of the apple, you will need to compensate with more or less added sugar in your pie.
 See the recommendations and notes below.

 Apple Recommendations:

 • Granny Smith: These are tart and acidic apples.
-They have firm texture and hold up well while baking.
+They have a firm texture and hold up well while baking.
 They are also readily available all year long, making them an excellent choice for baking.
 However, because Granny Smith apples are so tart, err on the side of adding more rather than less sugar to balance the tartness.
-I find that Granny Smith apples that are a paler green in color are less tart, whereas the darker green apples can be quite tart.
+I find that Granny Smith apples that are a paler green are less tart, whereas the darker green apples can be quite tart.

 For more recommendations on baking apples, see the guides available at Sally’s Baking Addiction, BonAppetit, and Epicurious.